 Reporting a violation

-- Leave an honest review with feedback so that the host can improve for future guests.
+- Leave an honest review with feedback so that the Host can improve for future guests.

-Holding hosts to these standards
+Holding Hosts to these ground rules